SandeepAswathnarayana/self-driving-car-engineer-nd/knowledge shots.md

 (6).
 CONTROL
+This includes sending steering, acceleration, and brake commands to move the car through the world.
+Uber ATG will walk you through building a proportional-integral-derivative (PID) controller to actuate the vehicle.
+A Proportional–Integral–Derivative (PID) Controller is one of the most common control loop feedback mechanisms.
+A PID controller continuously calculates an error function (which in our case is the distance from the center of the lane) and applies a correction based on P, I, and D terms.

 Project 8: **PID Controller**
 I implemented a PID controller to steer the self driving car around the track in Udacity's Simulator.
 The project was created based on the starter code provided by Udacity.
 I built the PID controller in C++ based on Udacity's starter code and made sure to keep the car on the lake race track by appropriately adjusting the steering angle to maneuver the vehicle around the track.
 I computed the appropriate steering angle using the simulator's cross track error (CTE) and the velocity (mph).
 Also, driving the car safely with a desired speed controlling the throttle.
-A Proportional–Integral–Derivative (PID) Controller is one of the most common control loop feedback mechanisms.
-A PID controller continuously calculates an error function (which in our case is the distance from the center of the lane) and applies a correction based on (P), (I), and (D) terms.

 (7).
 SYSTEM INTEGRATION
 This is the capstone of the entire Self-Driving Car Engineer Nanodegree Program!
-We’ll introduce Carla, the Udacity self-driving car, and the Robot Operating System that controls her.
-You’ll work with a team of Nanodegree students to combine what you’ve learned over the course of the entire Nanodegree Program to drive Carla, a real self-driving car, around the Udacity test track!
+I worked on implementing and running my code on Carla, the Udacity self-driving car, and the Robot Operating System that controls her.
+I worked with a team of Nanodegree students to combine what I’ve learned over the course of the entire Nanodegree Program to drive Carla, a real self-driving car, around the Udacity test track!

+Project 9: **Programming a Real Self-Driving Car**
+In this project, we worked on the integration of Carla's 4 major subsystems including SENSOR, PERCEPTION, PLANNING, and CONTROL.
+We built ROS nodes to implement the core functionality of the autonomous vehicle system, including traffic light detection and classification, throttle, drive-by-wire, vehicle control, and waypoint following.
+This software system will be deployed on Carla (Udacity’s Self Driving Lincoln MKZ) to autonomously drive it around a test track.